-The scenario testing completed in Stage 2 showed that the Baseline LCP lacked adaptability and flexibility and limited the number of future options available to meet these uncertainties.
+The scenario testing completed in Stage 2 showed that the Baseline LCP and to a lesser degree the Alternative LCP lacked adaptability and flexibility and limited the number of future options available to meet these uncertainties.
 This would undoubtedly lead to redundant and/or under utilised assets in the future.
 The costs of these have not been quantified and used in the assessment.